On Consistency of Compressive Spectral Clustering

-\begin{proof} Statements 1 and 2 of Theorem \ref{Th_sep} follow from Lemma 3.1 from \citet{rohe2011spectral}.
-Statement 3 is equivalent to Statement D.3 from the proof of Lemma 3.2 in \citet{rohe2011spectral}. \end{proof} Here, $\mathcal{X}_{i*}$ denotes the $i^{th}$ row of $X$.
 From Theorem \ref{Th_sep}, it is evident that performing $k$-means on the rows of $\mathcal{X}$ would retrieve the block membership of all the nodes in the graph exactly.
 However, the matrix $\mathcal{X}$ is hidden, and only its sampled version, $X$ can be accessed.
 But by theorem \ref{Th_conv}, we have that $X$ is a close approximation of $\mathcal{X}$ for large $n$.
 As Algorithm \ref{SC_alg} performs $k$-means on $X$, the estimated membership matrix $\hat{Z}$ should be close to the true membership matrix $Z$.